 Hung went on a hunger strike during his first admission in 2018 and was force-fed by authorities through his mouth and nose causing him to bleed, according to an RFA report that quoted his colleague and fellow blogger Nguyen Vu Binh.

-Hung was being held at Hanoi’s Temporary Detention Center No. 2 as of late 2019, according to The 88 Project.
+Hung was being held at Hanoi’s Prison No. 2, in Thuong Tin district, awaiting trial as of late 2020, according to The 88 Project.

-Vietnam’s Ministry of Public Security, which oversees the country’s prison system, did not respond to CPJ’s emailed request for comment about Hung’s health and status in prison in late 2019.
+Vietnam’s Ministry of Public Security, which oversees the country’s prison system, did not respond to CPJ’s emailed request for comment in late 2020.